faros-ai/faros-events-cli/README.md

 | &#x2011;&#x2011;run_end_time          | The end time of the job run in milliseconds since the epoch, ISO-8601 string, or `Now`. (e.g. `1626804346019`, `2021-07-20T18:05:46.019Z`)                                                                                            | --run      |

 ---

-#### Test Execution Event - `TestExecution`

-A `TestExecution` event communicates the outcome, as well as the context, of a test.

-> :exclamation: `--full` flag must be provided with TestExecution event

 #### Test Execution Arguments